irisdorn/automatedcomsol/README.md

   * With [LiveLink™ for MATLAB®](https://www.comsol.com/livelink-for-matlab "LiveLink™ for MATLAB®")
 * [MATLAB®](https://www.mathworks.com/products/matlab.html "MATLAB®")

-This series of automation .m files were applied to 1D Josephson junction COMSOL model.
-This particular model was created by implementing the set of Ginzburg-Landau equations into COMSOL’s time-dependent equation based module with the general coefficient form.
+This series of automation .m files were applied to superconducting 1d wire COMSOL model.
+This particular model was created by implementing the set of Ginzburg-Landau equations into COMSOL’s time-dependent equation based module with the general coefficient PDE form.
-Linking Comsol with MATLAB allowed us to automate several tasks and each task is described below and in the .m files.
+Linking Comsol with MATLAB allowed us to automate several tasks for finding solutions and each task is described below and in the .m files.

 ### Few tips for getting started